linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 03.01.2024 (announcement Web4)
+- 🌐 Ready to step up your game in the digital world?
+Look no further!
+We're actively seeking Web4 partners to collaborate with.
+Don't worry if we haven't reached out to you yet, you can still join the squad!
+Drop us a DM if you're interested! 💪 #Web4Partners #DigitalOpportunity

+### 03.01.2024 (announcement L2B Classic)
+- 📢 Hey there! 🌟 We've been hard at work on our accounting plugin for L2B Classic customers and PMCR. 💼 Making excellent progress! 💪 Stay tuned for exciting updates! 👩‍💼📈 #AccountingMadeEasy #L2BClassic #PMCR #ProgressInProgress

+### 03.01.2024 (announcement Linkspreed Shop)
+- 🚀 Hey there!
+We've been hard at work on our Linkspreed Shop for Web4 Social Networks. 💪🌐 Get ready to take your social media game to the next level! 📈🔥 Curious to know more?
+Drop us a comment below! ⬇️ #LinkspreedShop #Web4SocialNetworks #BoostYourOnlinePresence

+### 03.01.2024 (announcement)
+- 🚁 We took a deep dive into the fascinating world of drone technology today.
+Stay tuned as we uncover some mind-blowing discoveries! 🤯 #DroneTech #ExcitingTimesAhead

 ### 02.01.2024 (announcement Linkspreed Shop)
 - 🌐🛍️ We're diligently working on our project, the Linkspreed Shop, to make spreading social networks among people as easy as possible while ensuring internet safety. 💪🔒 Stay tuned for exciting updates! #LinkspreedShop #SocialNetworking #InternetSafety